- What Is Dependent Origination?jh

 As I walked in the rising and receding wash of the waves, my feet were pressing temporary imprints in the sand.
 Each new footprint was ‘washed away’ by the next high wave.
 This image can impress a poetic metaphor and a plain depiction of emptiness in our minds.
 Yet no footprints were washed away, they never really were.
 The appearance of my footprint, was also just a shape in the sand.
 I couldn’t take it home with me.
-We can easily see this towards a footprint, but actually all things are fabricated appearance made up from other things.
+The footprint only exits in a mind that sees it that way.
+We can easily see this towards a footprint, but actually all things are fabricated appearance made up from other things, they are only coalesced by the mind.
 No trace remains of eroded glass, or footprints.

 “Now they know how many holes it takes to fill the Albert Hall.”
 John Lennon

-Everything we know has this nature, everything is fabricated.
-All things are aggregated together from other things.
+Everything we know has this nature; everything is fabricated.
+All things are aggregated together from other things (these are themselves aggregated together from other aggregated things, and on, and on, and on, into the refinery of infinite finery).
+Don't miss this pertinent empty point; every appearance is dependent on the mind.
 Everything is made up.
 That is a sentence that can be taken in many ways, and at sometime any one of them could be seen to be true.

 The question we can ask is not “what is this reality we experience?”, but “what is our experience of reality?”
 Once we refine the question that way we start to see the empty fabricated nature of experience.
 This is the phenomenological lens of exploration.
-How do we experience?
+How do we come to this, or any, experience?
 The answer to that is something like the links of dependent origination.